How To Impeach A U.S. President If They Have ‘Rendered Themselves Obnoxious?’ [Opinion]

 Allegedly, Donald Trump has committed many questionable acts and has been tied to several scandals during his less than 100 days in office — any one of which can raise flags for impeachment hearings.
 Still, as Vox points out, the tipping point to successfully impeach a president hinges on if they lose the support of their party.

-Until Paul Ryan and the GOP have the courage to take back their party, restore the sanctity of the White House and set a precedent, history will continue to side with the president — good, bad, or indifferent.
+Until Paul Ryan and the GOP have the courage to take back their party, restore the sanctity of the White House and set a precedent, history will continue to side with the president — good, bad or indifferent.

 That being said, the question of how to impeach a president lies currently with the GOP.

-[Featured Image by Michael Reynolds-Pool/Getty Images]
+[Featured image by Michael Reynolds-Pool/Getty Images]